SanjayPokhrel1/Portfolio/Tableau-PROJECTS/AirBnB_Project/README.md

-# 🏡 Airbnb Market Analysis – Tableau Dashboard
+# 🏡 2016 Seattle Airbnb Market Analysis – Tableau Dashboard

 ## 📌 Objective
 To analyze Airbnb listings data and uncover insights about pricing, availability, and location-based trends.
 This Tableau dashboard provides an interactive view of the short-term rental market, helping users understand what drives listing performance.